ThreeMammals/Ocelot/docs/features/routing.rst

 Security Options
 ^^^^^^^^^^^^^^^^

-Ocelot allows you to manage multiple patterns for allowed/blocked IPs using the `IPAddressRange <https://github.com/jsakamoto/ipaddressrange>`_ package.
+Ocelot allows you to manage multiple patterns for allowed/blocked IPs using the `IPAddressRange <https://github.com/jsakamoto/ipaddressrange>`_ package with `MPL-2.0 License <https://github.com/jsakamoto/ipaddressrange/blob/master/LICENSE>`_.

 This feature is designed to allow greater IP management in order to include or exclude a wide IP range via CIDR notation or IP range.
 The current patterns managed are the following: